 Of course, as you stage your home, make sure that your systems and appliances are covered with a Landmark home warranty plan.
 Home warranties will repair or replace your covered systems and appliances when they’ve failed from normal wear and tear.
-You can get truly free listing coverage on your home, and Landmark will cover repairs and replacements for 6 months up to $1500.
+Sellers can also order our listing coverage to get budget protection on covered breakdowns while the home is on the market.
 Talk to your Landmark representative to learn more.

 Need more tips on selling your home?
 Check out our collection of articles on buying and selling your home here.

 Looking to buy or sell a house?
 Are you a real estate professional seeking helpful resources to educate your clients?
 These articles will help walk you through the process of buying or selling a home.

 Don't miss out on our monthly newsletter!
 Sign up to get tips on everything about home ownership, from maintenance tips to home selling advice delivered to your email once a month.